- Focus specifically on modern warfare around the world

 - Explore why wars started and their resolutions, memory of war, and media representations

 The wars of the twentieth century shaped societies and international organisations in ways that continue to affect us today.
-This MA programme will allow you to engage with war at various levels, from museum exhibitions to international relations, to better understand how conflicts have altered the world.
+This online MA programme will allow you to engage with war at various levels, from museum exhibitions to international relations, to better understand how conflicts have altered the world.

 You will be provided with a deep knowledge of the major conflicts of the twentieth century, including the Boer War, The First and Second World War, The Korean War and the Yugoslav Wars among others.
 You will analyse why wars start as well as the impact each had on global developments, and their legacies.
 You will also explore the impact of war at a personal and cultural level, thinking about the memory of war, and the media around it.
 This focus on the two levels of war will allow you to understand the impact of broader political and economic concerns, and to consider how war affects societies.